-A brand strategy is the long-term plan for communicating your brand’s identity, mission and core values to potential customers, employees and internal stakeholders.
-It’s used by businesses to cultivate a certain image of their brand and guides the public facing and internal aspects of a business.
+A brand strategy is a long-term plan for communicating your brand’s identity, mission and core values to potential customers, employees and internal stakeholders.
+It’s used by businesses to cultivate a certain image of their brand and guides the public-facing and internal aspects of a business.

 - What does your product or service do?

 - Who is your target audience and how do you identify them?

 - How do you communicate authentically with your customers?

 - What style or tone of voice will best help your brand meet its objectives?